 Figure~\ref{fig2} illustrates the path of Algorithm~\ref{al1} on a sample of~$1000$ observations, generated independently from the symmetric Gaussian mixture distribution used in Figure~\ref{fig1}.
 The scatter plot on the left displays the sample frequencies for each pair of clusters merged along the path.
 We found only one merge in which both clusters pass the $\alpha=0.1$ threshold.
 The \emph{big merge} occurs at a point where the current number of clusters is~$32$.
 The two rightmost plots display cluster memberships before and after the merge.
 The non-shaded points belong to clusters with non-appreciable size.

-The equivalence between the splitting procedure and the merging algorithm implies that in the post-processing step of Algorithm~\ref{al1} we only keep the merges where the cardinality of each of the merging clusters is above~$\alpha n$.
+The equivalence between the splitting procedure and the merging algorithm implies that in the post-processing step of Algorithm~\ref{al1} we only keep the merges with the cardinality of each of the merging clusters above~$\alpha n$.
 For any such merge, we place the split point midway between the two closest representatives of the two clusters being merged.
 We also replace the stored merges with the corresponding split points.
 The resulting sequence of split points can then be reinterpreted as a sequence of splits, or a sequence of merges, using the full sample.
 For example, if the final output contains no split points, then all of the observations in the sample are placed in the same cluster.
 We call this modified approach the \emph{Big Merge Tracker} (BMT) with threshold~$\alpha$.
-It is a direct consequence of Theorems~\ref{gen.thm} and~\ref{rates.thm} that, under the respective regularity conditions, the BMT split points are strongly consistent and converge at the $O_p(n^{-1/3})$ rate.
-In the next section we analyze the empirical performance of the Big Merge Tracker.
+As a direct consequence of Theorems~\ref{gen.thm} and~\ref{rates.thm}, under the respective regularity conditions, the BMT consistently estimates the number of population clusters, and its split points converge to their population counterparts at the $O_p(n^{-1/3})$ rate.
+In the next section we analyze the empirical performance of the BMT approach.